KristopherKubicki/argon2_quantum/docs/runbook.md

 avoid repeated Braket calls.
 The cache window slightly reduces entropy but keeps latency acceptable for interactive logins.

+Each finalized digest is also stored in DynamoDB with the quantum byte used to derive it.
+Items expire after one hour via the table's TTL attribute.
+During verification the byte is fetched to reproduce the same salt extension.

 ## Failure Modes

 * **Braket Timeout**: Step Function enforces a 200 ms deadline and falls back to